Erfan-RB/python-projects-for-beginners/README.md

-# basic-python-projects-for-beginners
+# Basic-Python-projects-for-beginners
+ Hi guys
-This projects is for learning basic python for beginners
+ This projects are python source code for beginners